Spotted in China: Chery QQ and Chevrolet Corvette C4

 The Corvette seemed in perfect condition except for some small damage at the back.
 Getting replacement parts for this Corvette in China will be very hard, only way is import from the US.
 GM by la way still doesn’t sell the Vette in China, a missed opportunity to make money, and GM must know it can sell American muscle on the Chinese car market after the great success of the officially imported Camaro.

 The Chevrolet Corvette C4 was made from 1984 until 1996.
 Base engine was the same over all those years; a fat-ass 5.7 liter V8.
 Power however varied a bit over time, going from 230hp in 1985 until 330 for the final year 1996.
-This particular example in Beijing is an early car, likely made in 1985 or 1986.

-The lime-green Chery QQ is an early car as well, a 2003-2005 model, made before the name changed to ‘QQ3’ in 2006.
+The lime-green Chery QQ is an early car, a 2003-2005 model, made before the name changed to ‘QQ3’ in 2006.
 The original QQ was powered by a 0.8 liter three-cylinder that pooped out a tiny 51hp, good for a 120km/h top speed.
 The old QQ’s are sadly becoming a rare sight on Beijing’s roads thanks again to new environmental regulations; the 0.8 is simply too dirty.